sussol/react-native-app-navigator/README.md

   - [renderScene(navigationProps)](#renderscenenavigationprops)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-#react-native-app-navigator
-Easily set up navigation within your app: react-native-app-navigator allows pushing and popping scenes based on a centrally maintained stack of routes, all the while showing a customisable navigation bar.

-react-native-app-navigator is built as a wrapper around React Native's [NavigationExperimental](http://facebook.github.io/react-native/docs/navigation.html#navigationexperimental).
-It makes some of the decisions for you and uses a generic reducer, providing a simpler interface and a couple of extra treats.

 ## Installation
 ```npm install --save react-native-app-navigator```